-~ Jackie D. Sieppert, PhD, RSW Past Dean, Professor Faculty of Social Work
+~ Jackie D. Sieppert, PhD, RSW Past Dean, Professor Fould work

 We have all been changed by the past year.
 How we work has also changed.
 We are proud of maintaining our high standards and culture, and also of how we have we have become - stronger, more resilient, and increasingly able to bring our whole selves to the work that we do.